History of Jeopardy! in Timeline

 On April 14, 2022, Michael Davies became the permanent executive producer of Jeopardy!.

-May 2022: Mattea Roach's winning streak earned $560,983 over 23 games.
+In April and May 2022, Mattea Roach earned $560,983 over 23 games.

-July 2022: Bialik and Jennings Return as Co-Hosts
+July 2022: Bialik and Jennings Named Co-Hosts

-In July 2022, it was announced that Mayim Bialik and Ken Jennings would return as co-hosts of the syndicated version of Jeopardy!
+In July 2022, it was announced that Mayim Bialik and Ken Jennings would return as co-hosts of the syndicated version of Jeopardy!.

-September 12, 2022: Return of the Live Studio Audience
+September 12, 2022: Live Studio Audience Returns

-September 2022: Clue Crew Eliminated
+September 2022: Clue Crew eliminated

 September 2022: Celebrity Jeopardy!
-Premieres
+Premiere

 In September 2022, the new celebrity edition of Jeopardy! premiered.